-According to a report released this year, the nationwide rate of closure of charters schools up for renewal has actually fallen over the past three years, which could be interpreted as a sign of improved quality, weaker oversight, or some combination of both.
-Another recent estimate shows that the percentage of charters in different states that have shut their doors varies widely-from zero to 5 percent in some states to well over 20 percent in others.
+According to a report released this year, the nationwide rate of closure of charters achools up for renewal has actually fallen over the past three years, which could be interpreted as a sign of improved quality, weaker over night, or some combination of both.
+Another recent estimate shows that the percentage of charters in different states that have shot their doors varies widely-from zero to 5 percent in others.

-Debates about the standards for closing struggling charters are nothing new, either in the context of broader policy discussions or in communities weighing the performance of individual schools.
-But the issue has received more intense focus lately from pro-charter groups that say they want to ensure that the sector, which has grown fairly steadily for two decades, is held to high standards.
+Debates about the standards for desing struggling charters are nothing new, either in the context of broader policy discussions or in communities weighing the performance of individual schools.
+But the issue has received more intense focus lately from pro-charter groups that say they want to ensure that the sector, which has grown fairly steadily for two decades, in held to high standards.